defau1tuser0/NumCog-Game/README.md

  6. pass "--break-system-packages" i.e. pip install -r requirements.txt --break-system-packages
  7. run by using "python3 NumCogGame.py" or open this dir/folder in your preferred code editor and run from there

+# Sorry
+Sorry For being this late and still editing read.me But I was in team of someone else on other project but my level I mean u guessed it so yeah I wasted whole 2 days there and got blocked/ghosted
+Then realized rather then think I'll do next time why not this time THUS THIS GAME

 ## Sources and Help
 This game is vibe coded, lol.
 NAH ofc not, when I say vibe coded I mean that it's written in Python which is very much like English, right?
 Thus — *"vibe coded"*.